Mayfly: Nymph

 Immature mayflies are aquatic and are referred to as nymphs or naiads.
 In contrast to their short lives as adults, they may live for several years in the water.
-They have an elongated, cylindrical or somewhat flattened body that passes through a number of instars (stages), molting and increasing in size each time.
+They have an elongated, cylindrical or somewhat flattened body that passes through a number of instars (stages), moulting and increasing in size each time.
 When ready to emerge from the water, nymphs vary in length, depending on species, from 3 to 30 mm.
 The head has a tough outer covering of sclerotin, often with various hard ridges and projections; it points either forwards or downwards, with the mouth at the front.
 There are two large compound eyes, three ocelli (simple eyes) and a pair of antennae of variable lengths, set between or in front of the eyes.
 The mouthparts are designed for chewing and consist of a flap-like labrum, a pair of strong mandibles, a pair of maxillae, a membranous hypopharynx and a labium.

 The thorax consists of three segments – the hindmost two, the mesothorax and metathorax, being fused.
 Each segment bears a pair of legs which usually terminate in a single claw.
 The legs are robust and often clad in bristles, hairs or spines.
 Wing pads develop on the mesothorax, and in some species, hindwing pads develop on the metathorax.

 The abdomen consists of ten segments, some of which may be obscured by a large pair of operculate gills, a thoracic shield (expanded part of the prothorax) or the developing wing pads.
 In most taxa up to seven pairs of gills arise from the top or sides of the abdomen, but in some species they are under the abdomen, and in a very few species the gills are instead located on the coxae of the legs, or the bases of the maxillae.
 The abdomen terminates in slender thread-like projections, consisting of a pair of cerci, with or without a third central caudal filament.